Robust XVA: Robust XVA for Credit Swaps

 Let $\check{u}^{*}$ and $\check{u}_{*}$ be the solutions to ODE~\eqref{eq:creditswap1} where $\check{g}$ is replaced by ${g}^{*}$ and ${g}_{*}$ respectively, i.e.,

 Then $\check{u}_{*} \le \check u \le \check{u}^{*}.$ \end{theorem}

-{The valuation process calculated based on the extremes of the uncertainty interval $\bigl(\mu_C\bigr)^*$ and $\bigl(\mu_C\bigr)^*$ are denoted, by $V^{(\mu_C)^*}$ and $V^{(\mu_C)_*}$ respectively.}
+{The valuation process calculated based on the extremes of the uncertainty interval $\bigl(\mu^C\bigr)^*$ and $\bigl(\mu^C\bigr)_*$ are denoted, by $V^{(\mu^C)^*}$ and $V^{(\mu^C)_*}$ respectively.}

 The ODEs~\eqref{eq:creditswap2} may be understood as the credit risk counterparts of the \textit{Black-Scholes-Barenblatt} PDEs for the uncertain volatility model; see \cite{ALP}.
 The main difference between our study and theirs is that, in their paper, the uncertainty comes from the volatility which appears as a second order term in the differential operator.
 Hence, the indicator function specifying the value of volatility to use in the pricing formula depends on the second order derivative of the option price with respect to the underlying, i.e., the Gamma of the option.
 In our setting, the indicator function specifying the value of counterparty's {account} rate to use depends on the relation between the current value of the XVA replication and the close-out value.
 The value of the replicating trade jumps to the close-out value when the counterparty defaults.
 If the size of this jump is positive, i.e., the close-out value of the transaction is higher, then the trader needs to be short the counterparty's {account} to replicate this jump-to-default risk.
-As the trader wants to consider the worst possible scenario for her trade, she would choose the largest value of the {counterparty account rate $\overline{\mu}_C$} because this yields the lowest rate of return on her short position.
+As the trader wants to consider the worst possible scenario for her trade, she would choose the largest value of the {counterparty account rate $\overline{\mu}^C$} because this yields the lowest rate of return on her short position.
 Vice-versa, if the jump is negative, the trader {needs to be long} the counterparty defaultable account.
-Consequently, the trader would use the smaller counterparty's account rate $\underline{\mu}_C$ to deal with the worst possible replication scenario.\footnote{Unlike the counterparty's account rate, the dependence of the valuation equation on the loss rate is monotone.
-Hence, differently from the account rate that switch between the two bounds, in the case of uncertainty in the counterparty's loss rate $L_C$ one would use always the worst-case loss rate for the super-replication.
-See also the discussion in Remark~\ref{rem:lossuncert}.}
+Consequently, the trader would use the smaller counterparty's account rate $\underline{\mu}^C$ to deal with the worst possible replication scenario.